-Good Samaritans Help Grandma, Grandkids After Car Fire On Route 93
+Good Samaritans Help NH Grandmother, Grandkids After Car Fire

-MANCHESTER, New Hampshire (CBS) — A New Hampshire grandmother and her two young grandchildren are safe after good Samaritans helped them get away from a car fire on Route 93 South.
+MANCHESTER, N.H.
+(CBS) — A New Hampshire grandmother and her two young grandchildren are safe after good Samaritans helped them get away from a car fire on Route 93 South.

 Bonita Noviello was on her way to a birthday party with her two-year-old and three-month-old granddaughters Saturday.